Skip to main content

 Better approach

-Pair the CMO with accountable operators and agencies
+Pair the CMO with accountable owners and agencies

-The biggest warning sign is a company asking for “a fractional CMO” but describing a narrow task: rewrite the website, manage an agency, review campaigns, or build a dashboard.
+The clearest warning sign is a company asking for "a fractional CMO" while describing a narrow task: rewrite the website, manage an agency, review campaigns, or build a dashboard.
 Those may be part of the work, but they are not the job.
 The job is to make the market plan sharper and the revenue system more disciplined.

-Nyman Media typically starts by separating the visible symptoms from the operating cause.
+A good operator starts by separating the visible symptoms from the cause underneath.
 Weak pipeline may be a positioning problem.
 Poor conversion may be a sales narrative problem.
 High CAC may be a targeting, offer, or funnel-quality problem.
-Slow execution may be a cadence problem.
+Slow execution may be a rhythm problem.
 AI confusion may be a workflow and governance problem, not a tools problem.

 That is why the engagement has to include leadership-team time.
-If the fractional CMO is not present when the CEO, sales, product, finance, and customer leaders make decisions, marketing becomes downstream execution instead of upstream strategy.
-That is one of the most expensive fractional CMO hiring mistakes because it limits the role before it can work.
+If the fractional CMO is absent when the CEO, sales, product, finance, and customer leaders make decisions, marketing becomes downstream execution instead of upstream strategy.
+That is one of the most expensive hiring mistakes here, because it caps the role before it can work.

-The right hire should bring three things at once:
+The right hire brings three things at once:

-• Strategic judgment: They can identify what matters, what is noise, and which GTM constraints are holding the company back.
+• Strategic read: They can tell what matters, what is noise, and which GTM constraints are holding the company back.

 • Operating discipline: They can turn strategy into weekly priorities, owners, meetings, dashboards, and decisions.

-• Executive gravity: They can align founders, sales, product, agencies, and marketing teams without needing constant supervision.
+• Executive gravity: They can align founders, sales, product, agencies, and marketing teams without constant supervision.

 If you are hiring a fractional CMO, audit the engagement design before you evaluate candidates.